Chart Color Schemes

 Infrastructure

-Waggrakine has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally
+Waggrakine has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-A single project has been identified by AreaSearch as potentially influential: Geraldton Heights Estate, North West Coastal Highway Upgrades (Oakajee Strategic Industrial Area Access), Dongara-Geraldton-Northampton Route (DGN Route), and Square Kilometre Array Low Frequency Telescope are key projects, with the following list focusing on those most relevant.
+One major project is identified by AreaSearch as potentially influencing this region.
+Notable projects include Geraldton Heights Estate, North West Coastal Highway Upgrades (Oakajee Strategic Industrial Area Access), Dongara-Geraldton-Northampton Route (DGN Route), and Square Kilometre Array Low Frequency Telescope.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.